PhysicsRemotelab/documentation/index.md

 ## Remote Lab Site

 Remote Lab Site contains web interface for application.
-It can be started independently, but it will contain no back-end services or data.
+It can be started independently, but it will contain no back-end services or data if API is not running or database is empty.

 Clone code for site
 ```